Historic Huerfano County Courthouse

 Walsenburg, CO 81089-2045

 Current Requests for Proposal:

-County Road 580 Road Closure information please click here
+County Road 580 is NOW OPEN.
+For more information please click here

 Huerfano County was a crossroads in the American west long before the Europeans arrived.
 Taos Pueblo, in northern New Mexico, has been a major Native American trading center for over 1,000 years.
 Trading routes spread out from Taos in all directions but one of the most used trails headed north from Taos into the San Luis Valley and crossed east over the Sangre de Cristo's at Sangre de Cristo Pass, through the gap between Rough Mountain and Sheep Mountain.
 From there it went down Oak Creek to the Huerfano River, around to the eastern edge of the Wet Mountains and then north along the Wets and the Front Range to the South Platte River.
 There the trail forked, one branch heading north into Wyoming and Montana, the other following the South Platte into Nebraska.

 In those days, the Utes, Navajos, Jicarilla Apaches, and Comanches came and went through Huerfano County.
 The Spanish Peaks were sacred mountains to these people and they performed lots of ceremonies here.
 As far as they were concerned, this is where Mankind first emerged from the womb of the Earth into their version of the Garden of Eden (only, they weren't thrown out of Paradise until the Europeans arrived).
 The very first Europeans to come to Huerfano County were most likely Spanish but there were also a lot of French trappers traveling through.
 Near where Oak Creek separates from the Huerfano River a settlement called Badito (probably taken from the nearby landmark "Badito Cone") was founded.